Haskeeb265/obsidian-vault/1 - Rough Notes/Securing Accounts (Introduction To Cybersecurity EDX).md

 ## Some Security Solutions:

 ### Single Sign-On (SSO):
 It is basically signing up with another account on another website or app such as "Sign in with Google" or "Sign in with Facebook".
-The presu
+The presumption here is that since accounts like Google and Facebook are dear to you, chances are you've already set 2FA and secure passwords on them.
+Since we meet the security criteria, why not just log in with those accounts directly instead of creating or registering a new account.

+### Password Managers
+Password managers not only save passwords for you but they also create,